openprotest/protest/README.md

   * **Remote agent**
   * **Pro-tools** (convert IP2LOCATION CSV file to optimized binary files)

 Pro-test provide tools to organize your network environment.
-It can create a database of users and equipment by fetching from your domain controller or by scanning your network.
+It can create an inventory database of users and equipment by fetching from your domain controller or by scanning your network.
 **It collects information such:**
   * Hardware specification
   * Model and serial number